-J. Kelley Skovron, also writing as J.S.
-Kelley (and formerly Jon Skovron), was born in Ohio and raised jointly by a therapist, an attorney, a professor of criminal sociology, and a grape juice salesman.
+Kelley Skovron was born in Ohio and raised jointly by a therapist, an attorney, a professor of criminal sociology, and a grape juice salesman.
 Tragically, Kelley was not able to enjoy that abundance of juice during their childhood, for they have been cursed since birth with a mysterious affliction that inexplicably prevents them from enjoying sweet foods or beverages of any kind.

-Their next adult novel, The Wizard of Eventide, will be published in July 2022, and completes The Goddess War Trilogy.
+Their most recent adult novel, The Wizard of Eventide, is the final volume of the epic fantasy trilogy The Goddess War.
 Their next novel for kids, G.I.
-Joe Classified, will also be published in July because really, what is free time anyway?
+Joe Classified, will be published in late July, followed swiftly in September by The Ghost of Drowned Meadow because really, what is free time anyway?

 They currently live with their two sons, a cat, and a dog, just outside Washington DC.